Algimantas Bučys: Scientific specialization

+At that time, the Gorky Institute paid particular attention to the literary theory and historical development of national literature.
+This research was associated with the revival of the ideas of Mikhail Bakhtin.
+In the book The Novel and Modernity (1973, re-edition 1977, in Russian, 1977), Bučys tried to apply the ideas of Bakhtin as far as possible on the material of the Lithuanian novels of the Soviet period (1940–1970).

 Literary activity

-In addition to works of literary criticism he has published two novels and four books of poetry.
-May be it was some relief from his mental cramps, because in the years of occupation (until 1990) «Bucys was best known as a well-informed and intelligent literary critic doing his best to operate within the confines of Soviet ideology.
-At times, he turns to the more open-ended and multilevel medium of poetry.
+In addition to works of literary criticism, Bučys has published two novels and four books of poetry.
+Since literary criticism was subject to the confines of Soviet ideology, Bučys turns to the more open-ended and multilevel medium of poetry.
 These are his "anti-moments”, as he says in the title of the present book.
-In his poetry „complex transmutations of object into spirit and spirit into object, the basic poetic principle remains the same: to fill reality physically with metaphors of thought and feeling for the purpose of giving real body and substance to the visions born in one's mind.
+In his poetry "complex transmutations of object into spirit and spirit into object, the basic poetic principle remains the same: to fill reality physically with metaphors of thought and feeling for the purpose of giving real body and substance to the visions born in one's mind".

 His poems have been translated into Polish, Russian, and Serbian.
-In turn, he had translated into Lithuanian poetry of Polish poets K. I. Gałczyński, Julian Przyboś, Tadeusz Śliwiak, B. Drozdowski, stories by Serbian writer Grozdana Olujič, plays of Croatian writer Miroslav Krleža, Polish poet, writer, author of theatre and television screenplays Agnieszka Osiecka.
+In turn, he had translated into Lithuanian poetry of the Polish poets Konstanty Ildefons Gałczyński, Julian Przyboś, Tadeusz Śliwiak, Bohdan Drozdowski, stories by the Serbian writer Grozdana Olujić, plays of the Croatian writer Miroslav Krleža and Polish writer Agnieszka Osiecka.

-Creative work at home (1968 - 1998) from time to time was interrupted by work in various literary magazines of the Union of Lithuania writers (Bučys is a member of this Union since 1968).
+Creative work at home (1968–1998) from time to time was interrupted by work in various literary magazines of the Lithuanian Writers' Union (Bučys is a member of this union since 1968).

 International literary contacts

 Interest in the problems of national literatures amplified many literary acquaintances and connections, particularly with writers of the Caucasus and the Baltic States, as well as participation in literary conferences abroad.
-Trips and performances in Poland (1979, 1980), Yugoslavia (1989 at the Congress of the Pen club in Slovenia), Romania (1981), East Germany (1983 in connection with the preparation and Preface to the collection of Lithuanian short stories in German), in the USA (1985 to meet Lithuanian writers in exile), Italy (1987 as a member of the Editorial Board at the journal “Druzba narodov”; Дружба народов), West Germany (1990 together with Ch.
-Aitmatov, D. Granin, Fr.
-Alexander Men, N. Anastasiew, etc.) was reflected in numerous literary articles.
-In 1962 – 2014 published not only in Lithuanian, but in Russian (84), English (4), German(4), Spanish(6) Polish (7), Estonian (2), Latvian (7), Armenian (3), Bulgarian (2), Georgian (1) French (2), and Japanese (1).
+Trips and performances in Poland (1979, 1980), Yugoslavia (1989 at the Congress of PEN International in Slovenia), Romania (1981), East Germany (1983 in connection with the preparation and preface to the collection of Lithuanian short stories in German), in the United States (1985 to meet Lithuanian writers in exile), Italy (1987 as a member of the Editorial Board at the journal Druzba narodov), West Germany (1990 together with Chinghiz Aitmatov, Daniil Granin, Alexander Men, Nikolai Anastasyev, etc.) was reflected in numerous literary articles.
+In 1962–2014, he published articles not only in Lithuanian, but also in Russian (84), English (4), German (4), Spanish (6) Polish (7), Estonian (2), Latvian (7), Armenian (3), Bulgarian (2), Georgian (1), French (2), and Japanese (1).